roidrage/paperplanes/_posts/2010-5-24-talks_you_should_be_watching.md

 ---
-layout: single
+layout: post
 title: Conference Talks You Should Be Watching
-topics: video rubyish
+tags: video rubyish
 ---
 Thanks to the guys from Confreaks, there's a whole bunch of video material from conferences for the rest of us to enjoy.
 I've been watching quite a few recently, so